Munaiz123/SatoshiNakamoto_Submission/The_Puzzle/README.md

 ## Overview

 1. Determine what the remaining deck is i.e. what are the remaining cards in the deck after we've been 'dealt' our hand?
-    - This will help with calculating probability once we decide what cards we want to add back to the deck.
+This will help with calculating probability once we decide what cards we want to add back to the deck.

-2. We then need to determine what poker hand we have.
+2. We then need to determine what the current poker hand we have is.

-3. Our current poker hand will determine what the higher poker hands we can 'pursue' via mulligan.
-    - Need to have a hierachy of poker hands -> inserted into an array??
+3. Once we know our current poker hand we can determine the poker hands we want to 'pursue' via mulligan.
+In order to do this, we'll need to have a hierarchy of poker hands.

 4. For each higher-ranked poker hand, we need to identify which cards from our hand we need mulligan.